 TRUMAN STATUE CAMPAIGN

-Help Send Harry Back to Washington!
+Harry Truman Is Headed Back to Washington!

-WHO The Truman Library Institute – the non-profit partner of the Harry S. Truman Library and Museum – is spearheading the campaign to create and fund the new Truman Statue.
+WHO The Truman Library Institute – the non-profit partner of the Harry S. Truman Library and Museum – spearheaded the campaign to create and fund the new Truman Statue.
 A committee of Truman family and friends, along with current and former Institute board members, reviewed proposals from six artists and presentations from four finalists before choosing Kansas City-based sculptor Tom Corbin.